 1.2 Height Matters

-Structure height often determines whether a permit is necessary.
+Structure height of a screened in patio often determines whether a permit is necessary.
 For instance, a town might waive permits for fences shorter than 6 feet.
 However, the absence of rules for one type of structure doesn’t guarantee leniency for another.
 It’s essential to research your specific project’s requirements.

 2. Patio Enclosures and Permits